B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 Benefits of e-Invoicing for Businesses

-• More reliable audit evidence, with consistent logs of creation, delivery, and acceptance.
+• More trustworthy audit trails, which consist of logs of invoices creation, delivery, and acceptance.

-• A scalable foundation for future automation, including VAT reporting simplification.
+• Foundation for further automation, including VAT compliance processes simplification.

 Government Resources and Official Portals